 Physical or hosted VoIP?

 Integrated VoIP services are most commonly used in business.
-They come in two flavours:
+There are two options:

 - With a physical switchboard.
 This type of VoIP service involves installing a switchboard at your premises.
 Physical switchboards cost money to buy and maintain.